Inclusive Church (organization)

-Inclusive Church is an organisation founded in 2003 that advocates for the full inclusion of all people regardless of ethnicity, gender and sexual orientation, in the Christian churches (especially the Church of England), including in the threefold order of bishops, priests and deacons.
+Inclusive Church is an organisation founded in 2003 that advocates for the full inclusion of all people regardless of disability, economic power, ethnicity, gender, gender identity, learning disability, mental health, neurodiversity, and sexual orientation, in the Christian churches (especially the Church of England), including in the threefold order of bishops, priests and deacons.
 More broadly, it seeks "to raise awareness about the ways that people feel excluded by the church".

 Founding and organisation

 Inclusive Church was founded in 2003, following the resignation of Jeffrey John, a celibate gay priest, as Bishop-designate of Reading, following controversy over his homosexuality.
-Its first chair was Giles Fraser, then vicar of St Mary's, Putney and later Canon Chancellor of St Paul's Cathedral.
+It was also founded as a response to the Church of England's then-rejection of women as bishops.
 The organisation's petition against John's resignation achieved nearly 10,000 signatures.
+Its first chair (until 2005) was Giles Fraser, then vicar of St Mary's, Putney and later Canon Chancellor of St Paul's Cathedral; later chairs have been Giles Goddard (2005–2012), Dianna Gwilliams (2012–2022) and Dan Barnes-Davies (since 2022).

-In the decade after its creation, Inclusive Church's focus broadened away from sexual orientation.
+In the decade after its creation, Inclusive Church's focus broadened away from gender and sexual orientation.
 The organisation seeks to include all who feel excluded from churches.
 In 2014–2015, the organisation published a series of books under the title Inclusive Church Resource, dealing with disability, mental health, sexuality, poverty, ethnicity, and gender.

-Inclusive Church's national co-ordinator is Ruth Wilde.
+Inclusive Church's national co-ordinator is Chantal Noppen.
 Its board includes elected independent trustees alongside representatives from other organisations with similar aims, such as Changing Attitude, the Association of Black Clergy, Women and the Church, and Modern Church.
 Most member churches are part of the Church of England, but there are also member churches from the Methodist Church, the United Reformed Church, independent churches and churches outside the UK.